-- Start your application early!
-Because the programs I applied to were portfolio based I started working on my applications in the summer.
+- Start your application early.
+The programs I applied to were portfolio based, so I started working on my applications in the summer.
 This probably isn’t necessary if you’re applying to a program where they mostly consider your grades.
 However, make sure you give yourself a lot of time to work on your personal statement and the essays you will submit for your application.
-Also, make sure someone else reads these!
+Also, make sure someone else reads these.
 If you’re really in a pinch and can’t find someone to read over your materials at least read them aloud to yourself.
 This will help you catch typos.

 - When it comes to choosing your recommendations make sure to choose the person who you think is really going to write you the best letter—not the person you think will look most impressive to a school.
 If they’re the same person then great,but if they’re not don’t worry about it.
 Also, make sure to ask them how many letters they are comfortable writing for you (three? five? ten?).
 This was something I didn’t take into account and then had to ask another professor last minute for a recommendation (not a great look).

 - Find someone else who is applying to grad school and meet up to work on your statement of purpose.
 I was lucky in that my partner and I were both applying to graduate school, so this was easy for me.
-If none of your friends are applying, ask around in facebook groups!
-There’s usually someone.
+If none of your friends are applying, ask around on Facebook groups, there’s usually someone.

 - Go on gradcafe.com and join the forum for your subject.
 There’s a lot of helpful advice + links on there.